LDexter/DavinCC/README.md

   - Cutoff arg: `-c10`, for reply cutoff (1-42 and 0 for infinite)
   - Tokens arg: `-t100`, for token count (1-4000)
 - `[PER]`, to switch personalities on-demand
-  - Greet arg: `-gstandard`, for the new personality
+  - Greet arg: `-gstandard`, for the new personality (must already exist in /DavinCC/greetings/ folder)
   - Replay arg: `-rtrue`, to gain personality-accurate context by parsing all prompts within cutoff scope
 - `[INS]`, to insert text from a file in `/DavinCC/data/`, at the exact location of the command
   - File arg: `-fitem.txt`, when speciying a file other than the default `in.txt`